Please ensure Javascript is enabled for purposes of website accessibility Supporting Hg to Set Science Based Targets Across Its Portfolio - Anthesis

 Hg, a leading software and services investor and a key member of the advisory group, sought Anthesis’ support to road test the Guidance against its investments.
 The firm wanted to understand the implications for Hg in setting and meeting SBTs and the level of ambition required for adoption.
 Hg also wanted to comprehend the implications for Hg’s investments if Hg did not set SBTs.

-Anthesis started by collating the data required to calculate Hg’s Scope 1 and Scope 2 greenhouse gas (GHG) footprint and information on its investment portfolio, including the number of portfolio companies (PCs), and their company size by ‘invested capital’, and GHG emissions.
+Anthesis started by collating the data required to calculate Hg’s scope 1 and Scope 2 greenhouse gas (GHG) footprint and information on its investment portfolio, including the number of portfolio companies (PCs), and their company size by ‘invested capital’, and GHG emissions.

 To understand how long it would take for Hg to meet its SBTs, Anthesis first prioritised which PCs would likely set SBTs based on each their existing Environmental Social Governance (ESG), GHG targets, and energy management progress.
 This prioritisation is a prerequisite to adopting the portfolio coverage approach for Hg’s proposed SBT.